melvinmt/translation.io/README.md

-A translation REST api in Go (work in progress).
+# translation.io

+A simple Go Web API to translate strings.